Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 If flooding affects your field, the best course of action is to contact your synthetic turf provider immediately and request an evaluation.
 They should be willing to visit your site to assess the damage and determine the best course of action for remediation post-flood recession.
 It is also recommended that you take photos throughout the stages of flooding, as well as its respective damage, for comprehensive documentation of the incident.

 Facilities that are faced with an unexpected disaster of this magnitude, like Roger Bacon High School, for example, need an experienced professional they can count on.
 As disappointing, messy, and challenging handling a flooded synthetic turf field can be, there are trusted experts to turn to for guidance and support.
-For more information on The Motz Group’s capabilities in helping weather-related synthetic turf damage, contact us below for an assessment and recommendation for proper remediation.
+For more information on Motz’s capabilities in helping weather-related synthetic turf damage, contact us for an assessment and recommendation for proper remediation.